ethereum-optimism/optimism/boba-chain-ops/README.md

 Run `make boba-migrate`

-## boba-rollover

-This package performs state regenesis for creating a legacy chain in erigon.
-The new chain is only readable and is not compatible with v3.
-It takes the following input:

-1. An `alloaction.json` file that contains a list of pre-allocated accounts.
-2. A `genesis.json` file that contains the genesis block configuration.

-3. A list of addresses that transacted on the network prior to this past regenesis.

-It creates an initialized erigon database as output.
-It does this by performing the following steps:

-1. Migrate the ETH balance from the storage of OVM ETH contract to the balance field in genesis and delete the ETH balance storage slot.

-It performs the following integrity checks:

-1. OVM ETH storage slots must be completely accounted for.
-2. The total supply of OVM ETH migrated must match the total supply of the OVM ETH contract.

-### Compilation

-Run `make boba-rollover`

 ## boba-regenerate

 This pacakge performs the chain regeneration via calling engine api.
 It does this by performing the following steps: